omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 === Overview

-Custom wizards are read from the templates/ folder of OMNeT++ projects.
+Custom wizards are read from the `templates/` folder of OMNeT++ projects.
 Wizards are implemented by mixing a templating engine (for generating the output files) and a GUI description language (for custom wizard pages to gather user input for the file generation).
 Because of the use of a templating engine, we'll also refer to custom wizards as "content templates".

-In the templates/ folder, every subfolder that contains a template.properties file is treated as a content template.
+In the templates/ folder, every subfolder that contains a `template.properties` file is treated as a content template.
 (Other folders are ignored.)
 Every content template folder may contain several types of files:

-* The template.properties file contains general information about the wizard.
+* The `template.properties` file contains general information about the wizard.
-  Defines the initial value for the template variables and specifies the custom wizard pages to be invoked whenb the wizard is run.
+  Defines the initial value for the template variables and specifies the custom wizard pages to be invoked when the wizard is run.
-* *.ftl files are template files that will be copied (without the .ftl extension) into the target folder after template variable substitution.
+* `*.ftl` files are template files that will be copied (without the `.ftl` extension) into the target folder after template variable substitution.
-* *.xswt files describe custom wizard pages to gather user input.
+* `*.xswt` files describe custom wizard pages to gather user input.
-* More rarely used files are *.fti (template include) files included by *.ftl files.
+* More rarely used files are `*.fti` (template include) files included by `*.ftl` files.
 This can be used to factor out common parts from the template files.
-*  *.jar files that can be used to extend the wizard's functionality with dynamically loaded Java code.
+*  `*.jar` files that can be used to extend the wizard's functionality with dynamically loaded Java code.
 * All other files are regarded as files that have to be copied into the target folder verbatim when the wizard runs.
 The wizard folder may contain